onnela-lab/forest/fir/fitrep/README.md

 * Fitabase records the originating device model at sync time.
 These logs are found in the `DeviceName` column of `syncEvents` files.
 Prior to January 2018, device models may not have been logged, and this column will be incomplete.

 * Fitabase data sets may include mingled information from both a Fitbit device and the Fitbit smartphone app.
-Synchronization with an app instance is logged in the `syncEvents` file with `MobileTrack` as the `DeviceName`.  **This package does not provide tools for identifying whether a particular observation originated from a device or an app instance.**
+Synchronization with an app instance is logged in the `syncEvents` file with `MobileTrack` as the `DeviceName`.  **This package does not provide tools for identifying whether a particular Fitbit observation originated from a device or an app instance.**

 * This package was developed with a limited sample of Fitabase data collected from fifty-three Fitbit Charge 2 devices between April 2017 and March 2020.